-Jason Van Dyke, Police Officer Accused Of Shooting Laquan Macdonald, Elects For Jury Trial
+Jason Van Dyke, Police Officer Accused Of Shooting Laquan McDonald, Elects For Jury Trial

-Jason Van Dyke, the Chicago police officer charged with murder in the shooting of Laquan Macdonald announced this morning that he would proceed with a jury trial reports the Chicago Tribune.
+Jason Van Dyke — the Chicago police officer charged with murder in the shooting of Laquan McDonald — announced this morning that he would proceed with a jury trial, reports the Chicago Tribune.

-While the choice was allowed to be made as late as the swearing on of the 12th juror, which happened today, it is very rare for this decision to be left so late.
-Van Dyke and his lawyers had mulled over the decision for several weeks, but had a deadline of Friday morning to decide, finally settling on a jury trial.
+While the choice was allowed to be made as late as the swearing in of the 12th juror, which happened today, it is very rare for this decision to be left so late.
+Van Dyke and his lawyers had mulled over the decision for several weeks, facing a deadline of Friday morning to decide, finally settling on a jury trial.

-The defense had originally requested to move the trial away from Chicago which Cook County Judge Vincent Gaughan had declined to rule on until all 12 jurors and five alternates were selected.
-That led the defense to take the decision on whether to have a jury trial as late as possible and by going with a jury trial it now seems that the trial will continue in the city.
+The defense had originally requested to move the trial away from Chicago, which Cook County Judge Vincent Gaughan had declined to rule on until all 12 jurors and five alternates were selected.
+That led the defense to take the decision on whether to have a jury trial as late as possible, and by going with a jury trial it now seems that the case will continue in the city.

-With race bound to be a significant factor in the trial, as Van Dyke is white while Macdonald was black, much attention has focused on the racial make up of the jury.
-Of the 12 jurors, just one of them is black, there is a total of four minorities in the jury with three Hispanic and one Asian juror joined by seven white jurors.
+With race bound to be a significant factor in the trial, as Van Dyke is white while McDonald was black, much attention has focused on the ethnic composition of the jury.
+Of the 12 jurors, just one of them is black.
+There are a total of five members of the jury of non-Caucasian descent, with three Hispanic and one Asian juror being joined by seven white jurors.

 Small group of protesters chanted, "16 shots & a cover up!" as CPD Officer Jason Van Dyke walked into court this morning.
 Van Dyke may choose today if he’ll go with a jury to determine if he murdered Laquan McDonald or leave the decision to Judge Gaughan: https://t.co/KMNtarUGV7 pic.twitter.com/GkvwU7un18